 Multiple Critical Illness (CI) plans are about the most comprehensive way to insure for critical illnesses if you are looking for protection that ranges from early illnesses to cancer relapse claims.

-I'd highlight to you the key differences between the plan.
-Both have strong reasons why many use them.
+I'd highlight to you the key differences between these two plans.

 Why buy Multiple CI plans in the first place?

 According to this Straits Times article, 36 people are told that they have cancer each day in Singapore.

 Stage 3B breast cancer patients face a 70 per cent to 90 per cent recurrence within 10 years, while 80 per cent of colorectal cancer patients are subsequently diagnosed with liver cancer.